jank-lang/jank/book/src/index.md

 time and patience is welcome.

 > [!IMPORTANT]
 > jank is alpha quality software.
 It will crash.
 It will leak.
-It is slow.
+It will be slow.
 > There are huge areas of functionality which haven't been implemented.
 Your
 > help getting us past this stage is greatly appreciated.